Inside Russia’s propaganda bubble: Where a war isn’t a war

 One segment included, as evidence of the panic, the Instagram video of a Philadelphia comedian, reposted by rapper 50 Cent, in which the parody actor cries, telling Biden he now has to “walk these streets because the gas price is too high.”

-Margarita Simonyan, head of the state controlled foreign language television network RT, appeared on the popular state news talk show “Sunday Night with Vladimir Solovyov” and told Russians that no matter what they think of the “military operation” in Ukraine, they must “retain the stability” of the country avoid a repeat of 1917 or 1991 — the years, respectively, when the Russian Revolution took place and the Soviet Union collapsed.
+Margarita Simonyan, head of the state-controlled foreign language television network RT, appeared on the popular state news talk show “Sunday Night with Vladimir Solovyov” and told Russians that no matter what they think of the “military operation” in Ukraine, they must “retain the stability” of the country to avoid a repeat of 1917 or 1991 — the years, respectively, when the Russian Revolution took place and the Soviet Union collapsed.

 Simonyan, responding to Western sanctions, said the country would live without $1,000 bras and heralded the beginning of Russia’s “economic freedom.”